me6262/JavaAutoBuilder/README.md

 only java-based robot projects are supported at the moment. if you are savvy with c++ and kotlin, feel free to develop the c++ library as a part of the [AutoBuilderLib](https://github.com/me6262/AutoBuilderLib) project that goes with this.

+## Setting up your Robot Project
+the robot side of things is handled by the [AutoBuilderLib](https://github.com/me6262/AutoBuilderLib) vendordep conveniently created for this very purpose, so head over there to learn more

 ## Building the program on your own
 in case you would like to contribute to the project, or you want to test the main branch, this is the part of the guide for you.